-Health a nd safety Sk kills S6 Prepare, cook and finish food to agreed food safety practices and guide times and food safety management procedures followed and recorded lines, ensuring a clean and hygienic kitchen environment is maintained at all S7 Ensure ingredients are stored, prepared, cooked and presented to delive er a quality product that is safe for the consumer Observation with questions Pass criteria Distinction criteria HS1 Demonstrates food safety practices in the production and storage of advanced menu items and dishes (S6, S7) HS2 Identifies potential risks in the storage, preparation, cooking and presentation of food for consumers (S7) Amplification and guidance S6: Prepare, cook and finish food to agreed food safety practices and guid elines, ensuring a clean and hygienic kitchen environment is maintained at However, general principles will include: devise, implement, manage and maintain the application of a sound ar evaluated over time to ensure they remain fit for purpose and suitable baration, cooking and finishing of dishes will vary from business to business.
-Ind robust set of HACCP (from delivery to serving) principles.
-These should be for the changing needs of the business. implement, monitor and evaluate a series of food hygiene protocols w dishes being offered by the business. hich meet the needs of the business over time, depending on the variety of ensure robust protocols are in place for informing customers of allerge of knowledge. ens, ensure signage is visible and staff have a deep and commensurate level ensure suitable packaging and labelling principles are maintained to ensure customers know the contents of dishes and their respective shelf-lives introduce robust, reliable and suitably maintained traceability records, which are kept updated with all relevant supplier details along with ways in which commodities were sourced, purchased, prepared, cooked and finished.
+Health a nd safety Skills S6 Prepare, cook and finish food to agreed food safety practices and guide times and food safety management procedures followed and recorded lines, ensuring a clean and hygienic kitchen environment is maintained at all S7 Ensure ingredients are stored, prepared, cooked and presented to delive er a quality product that is safe for the consumer Observation with questions Pass criteria Distinction criteria HS1 Demonstrates food safety practices in the production and storage of advanced menu items and dishes (S6, S7) HS2 Identifies potential risks in the storage, preparation, cooking and presentation of food for consumers (S7) Amplification and guidance S6: Prepare, cook and finish food to agreed food safety practices and guid elines, ensuring a clean and hygienic kitchen environment is maintained at all times and food safety management procedures followed and recorded The adherence to food safety management procedures relating to the prep However, general principles will include: paration, cooking and finishing of dishes will vary from business to business. • devise, implement, manage and maintain the application of a sound ar evaluated over time to ensure they remain fit for purpose and suitable nd robust set of HACCP (from delivery to serving) principles.
+These should be for the changing needs of the business. • implement, monitor and evaluate a series of food hygiene protocols w dishes being offered by the business. hich meet the needs of the business over time, depending on the variety of ensure robust protocols are in place for informing customers of allerge of knowledge. ens, ensure signage is visible and staff have a deep and commensurate level nsure customers know the contents of dishes and their respective shelf-lives. which are kept updated with all relevant supplier details along with ways in nished.